tuyojr/tuyojr/README.md

 **Here's a quick summary about me**:

 - 😊 Pronouns: He/him
 - 💡 Fun fact: I'm currently an amateur football palyer at [Ablaze Football Academy](https://www.instagram.com/fc_ablaze/).
 I play attacking midfield 😎.
+I love video games a lot and working to create one soon.
 - 🌱 I’m currently learning JavaScript and Bash Scripting.
 - 😊 I’m looking to contribute to open source projects.
 Also open to internships and entry-level opportunities.
 - 💼 Job interests: Cloud Engineer, Technical Writer (Intern or Junior level).